 Who Must Return Funds?

-Recipients of Provider Relief Fund (PRF) payments, under several circumstances, are required to return funds to the Heath Resources and Services Administration (HRSA).
+Recipients of Provider Relief Fund (PRF) and American Rescue Plan (ARP) Rural payments, under several circumstances, are required to return funds to the Heath Resources and Services Administration (HRSA).

-- Providers who rejected a payment in the PRF Application and Attestation Portal.
+- Providers who rejected the Terms and Conditions in the PRF Application and Attestation Portal, but never returned funds

-- Providers who failed to submit a required report must return all funds that were not reported on during a specific reporting period.
+- Providers who failed to submit a required report must return all funds that were not reported on during a specific reporting period or the subsequent request to report late due to extenuating circumstances

 Timeframe to Return